TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 * 4 - D
 * 5 - B

 Learn from your mistakes.
-Look at the questions that you got wrong and pay attention see which key element is either missing or vague.
+Look at the questions that you got wrong and see which key element is either missing or vague.

 **Common Mistakes:**